Who are we?

 How is our cooperative different from others?

 Many cooperatives are consumer co-ops (owned by the consumers, for the purpose of collective buying power), or worker co-ops (owned by the workers, so that profits are distributed more equitably).
 We are a non-profit 501(c)3 organization and a cooperative.
 Our members are both artist workers and audience consumers, with members having a voice in organizational leadership and season selection.

 How does our version of the cooperative structure work?

-At the Season Pitch Event, any Member may propose a performance project.
-The projects receiving the most votes will be considered by the Board for the upcoming season.
-The General Membership is encouraged to attend Season Pitch Events, as their votes will be highly influential in the selection process.
+At our thrice-yearly Pitch & Plays, any member may propose a project.
+Projects receiving interest from the membership and community present will be considered by the Board for upcoming production.
+The general membership is encouraged to attend these events, as their voices will be highly influential in the selection process.

 Cooperative Performance exists...

 ...to provide artists a forum to experiment, creating original works and innovative performances not otherwise attainable through traditional means of production;

 ...to offer audiences a wide range of artistic and cultural enrichment; and

 ...to inspire deeper thought and discussion into the issues concerning our communities - both local and global.

 We achieve this by creating collaborative and cooperative networks, providing platforms for artist education and feedback, and utilizing unconventional forms that integrate diverse perspectives and artistic disciplines.